Air-Calibre/Project-OAQ-Open-Air-Quality-Sampler/README.md

 ## Key Features

 - **Ultra-Affordable:** Build it yourself for under $25.
-- **Zero SMD Soldering:** 100% Through-hole PCB design makes it the perfect weekend project for beginners and schools.
+- **Zero SMD Soldering:** 100% Through-hole PCB design makes it the perfect weekend project for beginners.
-- **Everyday Carry (EDC):** Designed to look and feel like a standard power bank.
-Low attention, highly portable, powered by a standard rechargeable 18650 Li-ion battery.
+- **Everyday Carry (EDC):** Designed to look Discrete.
+It draws less attention, highly portable, powered by a standard rechargeable 18650 Li-ion battery.
 - **Privacy First (100% Offline):** No cloud dependency.
 Connects via Bluetooth Low Energy (BLE) to a local app.
 - **Pollution-Aware UX:** Features a built-in buzzer alert system to notify you when air quality reaches dangerous levels.
 - **Smart Home Ready:** Easily integrates with Home Assistant for home automation based on air quality triggers.